Follow Brangalina to resolve your divorce case outside of the courts.

 Want to know more about arbitration?
 Gibson Kerr specialises in family law, divorce, separation, child contact and residence, prenuptial agreements and separation agreements.

-To get in touch with our expert team call us on the number listed below.
+To get in touch with our expert team call our Edinburgh office on 0131 208 2260.